AvivEngelberg/Classifying-IoT-Traffic/README.md

 Inside the "Tested Traffic" directory put the tested traffic traces files that you want to examine.

 **Use identical duration time for every tested trace.
-For the recommended duration times of the traces, refer to [arXiv Preprint](https://arxiv.org/abs/2110.11188).**
+For the recommended duration times of the traces, refer to [Paper link](https://dl.acm.org/doi/10.1145/3559613.3563191).**

 ## Creating Simulation Files